Vacuum bosonic currents induced by a compactified cosmic string in dS background: Introduction

 \section{Introduction}

-De Sitter (dS) is a curved spacetime that has been most analyzed in the context of quantum field theory.
-The main reason is due to its degree of symmetry which allows that many physical problems to be exactly solvable.\footnote{De Sitter space enjoys the same number of degrees of symmetries as the Minkowski one \cite{BD}.} Besides that, by the appearance of the inflationary cosmological scenario for the early Universe expansion which is best described by the dS Universe, the importance of these theoretical analyses increased \cite{Linde90}.
-In this scenario, the cosmological constant plays the role of the inflaton field, and quantum fluctuations in the field give rise to inhomogeneities which are important in the generation of large scale structures from cosmic inflation.
+De Sitter (dS) is a curved spacetime which has been most analyzed in the context of quantum field theory.
+The main reason is due to its degree of symmetry which allows that many physical problems to be exactly solvable.\footnote{De Sitter space enjoys the same number of degrees of symmetries as the Minkowski one \cite{BD}.} In addition, the importance of these theoretical analyses increased by the appearance of the inflationary cosmological scenario for the Universe expansion in its early stages \cite{Linde90}.
+During an inflationary epoch, quantum fluctuations in the inflaton field introduced inhomogeneities and may affected the transition toward the true vacuum.
+These fluctuations play important role in the generation of cosmic structures from inflation.